RedhawkSDR/transceiver-api/redhawk_api_review.md

 title: "REDHAWK API Review"
 weight: 30
 ---
-## FRONTEND Tuner Control APIs
+# Background on REDHAWK API Design
 REDHAWK is designed to support command and control in two different ways.
 The different methods are intended to provide for two unique CONOPs that are worth reviewing.
-The **first CONOP** is for an application that requires no particular or specialized use of radio hardware; the application simply wants to receive pre-d or transmit modulated data from any available radio hardware.
+The **first CONOP** is for an application that requires no particular or _specialized_ use of radio hardware; the application simply wants to receive pre-d or transmit modulated data from any available radio hardware.
-This application is only loosely coupled with radio hardware and need only use the REDHAWK `Device` interface, which defines an abstract device with _capacities_, and BULKIO.   **Caveat:** _the application must obviously know how to format the tuner allocation  and status properties._  The **second CONOP** is an application that is _more integrated_ with the radio hardware and wishes to make more specialized use of a radio's features.
+This application is only loosely coupled with radio hardware and need only use the REDHAWK `Device` interface, which defines an abstract device with _capacities_ and BULKIO.
+The **second CONOP** is an application that is _more integrated_ with the radio hardware and wishes to make more specialized use of a radio's features.
 The `AnalogTuner`, `DigitalTuner`, and `ScanningTuner` interfaces of REDHAWK's FRONTEND module are for this purpose.
 These applications must still use the `allocateCapacity` interface like the first CONOP, but now require an additional port to interface to the radio hardware.

-The major benefit of this approach is that an application with no knowledge of radio hardware can be integrated into any REDHAWK system through simple text modifications to it's SAD file.
+The major benefit of this two CONOP approach is that an application with no knowledge of radio hardware can be integrated into any REDHAWK system through simple text modifications to it's SAD file.
 No other integration effort is required other than to add a `usesdevice` relationship with a `frontend_tuner_allocation_struct` property (in the simplest case).

 For the sake of developing a grammar to aid discussion of this topic we will adopt the following: